ferdinandyb/maildir-rank-addr/README.md

       --template string     output template
 ```

-By default results are output to `$HOME/.cache/maildir-rank-addr/addressbook.tsv"`.
+By default results are output to
+`$HOME/.cache/maildir-rank-addr/addressbook.tsv"`.

 Besides the flags, toml formatted configuration file is also possible.
+It's
-It's first looked for in `$HOME/.config/maildir-rank-addr` and then the current working directory.
+first looked for at `$HOME/.config/maildir-rank-addr/config` and then the
+current working directory.

 Complete example configuration with the default (aerc compatible) template: